Postdoctoral Fellow in Nuclear Engineering

 The newly-established Khalifa University of Science and Technology combines The Masdar Institute of Science and Technology, Khalifa University of Science, Technology and Research and The Petroleum Institute into one world-class, research-intensive institution, seamlessly integrating research and education to produce world leaders and critical thinkers in applied science and engineering.
 Khalifa University of Science and Technology endeavors to be a leader among research intensive universities of the 21st century, while catalyzing the growth of Abu Dhabi and the UAE’s rapidly developing knowledge economy.

-- Prepare reports, papers, and technical presentations on the outcomes.
+- Prepare reports, papers, and technical presentations on the results of analytical activities

 - The successful applicant should be strongly motivated, have the capability to work independently as well as in collaboration with members of the research group.

-- The position will also require independent work in addition to collaborative skills and creative thinking.
+- In-depth knowledge of one- and two-phase flow and boiling heat transfer is essential for this position.
+Experience with simulation of thermal-hydraulics of nuclear power plants as well as documentation of research work (publications) is a merit.
+The position will also require independent work in addition to collaborative skills and creative thinking.
 In addition, good oral and written communication skills in English are required.

 How To Apply